-If hired, the graduate must begin employment within 60 days of graduation.
-DDPN graduates may elect to begin employment at the completion of their fourth year at Le Moyne College.
-The graduate will be given the same consideration and benefits, including starting salary and employment benefits, as any other graduate nurse hired at St. Joseph's Hospital Health Center.
-NELA requires a commitment of three years full-time employment or six years part-time employment as a registered nurse.
-If it becomes necessary for employment to be terminated prior to the completion of the commitment, repayment of the tuition along with a penalty fee will be expected in full within 30 days of termination.
-Any forgiveness of NELA by the hospital shall be considered taxable income to the student, subject to both income and employment tax (Social Security) withholding.
+If hired, the graduate must begin employment within 60 days of submitting their GN permit application (Form 5) to the nurse recruiter.
+The graduate will be given the same consideration and benefits, including starting salary and employment benefits, as any other graduate nurse hired at St. Joseph's Health Hospital.
+If employment is terminated prior to the completion of the commitment period, repayment of the tuition along with a penalty fee will be expected in full within 30 days of termination.